JadenStrudwick/CompressedGameNotation/notes.md

 ## Features
 - [ ] Set up benchmarking utilities

-## Misc
-- [ ] Clean up comments, some start with captials inconsistently
-- [ ] Add comments to all tests, explaining what they are testing

 # 31st of October 2023

 I am currently working on implementing an iterator for the PGN parser.